 - Case Summary Report: To generate a Case Summary report, click on Download Case Report on the Case Summary tab.

-A window will open where you can save the report as a Microsoft Word file.
+The report will automatically download as a Microsoft Word file.
 The Case Summary Report includes only the basic information about the case:

 - Name of the mediator(s) and all participants